 - Get 60,000 Membership Rewards points after spending $4,000 within the first six months of card membership.

-- Earn 4x points on dining at restaurants, 4x points in purchases at U.S. supermarkets per calendar year (up to $25,000, then 1 point per dollar afterwwards), 3x points on direct airline bookings or through the Amex Travel Portal, and 1 point per dollar on all other eligible purchases
+- Earn 4x points on dining at restaurants (plus takeout in delivery in the U.S.), 4x points in purchases at U.S. supermarkets per calendar year (up to $25,000, then 1 point per dollar afterwwards), 3x points on direct airline bookings or through the Amex Travel Portal, and 1 point per dollar on all other eligible purchases

 - Up to $120 annual dining Statement credit